-Table 10: Material Risks Risk Type Controls in place Regulatory The Company monitors its Total Own Funds Ratio and Own Funds on a quarterly basis Risk in order to ensure that the Company complies with the relevant requirements (100.00% and EUR150,000, respectively).
-The Company's Total Own Funds Ratio stood at 116.0184% , as at 31 st December 2022, which is above the minimum requirement of 100.00% .
-Additionally, the Company's Own Funds stood at EUR174,028 which is above the minimum requirement of EUR150,000 (to comply with the maximum between the minimum permanent capital of EUR150,000, the K-factor requirement of EUR3,015 and the Fixed Overheads requirement of EUR86,757 ).
-Risk to The Company monitors its K-factor requirements in relation to the RtC and reports the Client relevant factor amount and capital requirements on a quarterly basis.
-The state of the s As at 31st December 2022 the Company's RtC requirement mainly emanated from K-CMH in accordance to the Company's business and activities.
-The Company was not in the position to replace its missing historical data with projected values as per Articles 17(2) and 20(3) of the IFR.
-As at 31st December 2022, the Company's capital usage for the RtC K-factor requirement amounted to EUR3,015.
-Additional information in relation to the Risk to Client requirement is disclosed in Section 4.1 - Risk to Client.
-Operational The Company is exposed to Operational Risk associated with inadequate personnel, Risk processes, systems, infrastructure or external events of the Company.
-The Company NISK assesses, monitors and mitigates its Operational risk exposure by having in place adequate measures, procedures and controls to be followed by its personnel.
-Additionally, the Company performs periodic checks on its IT infrastructure and ensures that security systems are in place and upgraded.
+ontrols in place he Company monitors its Total Own Funds Ratio and Own Funds on a quarterly basis order to ensure that the Company complies with the relevant requirements (100.00% nd EUR150,000, respectively). he Company's Total Own Funds Ratio stood at 116.0184% , as at 31 st December 2023, which is above the minimum requirement of 100.00% .
+Additionally, the Company Own Funds stood at EUR174,028 which is above the minimum requirement UR150,000 (to comply with the maximum between the minimum permanent capital f EUR150,000, the K-factor requirement of EUR10,336 and the Fixed Overheads equirement of EUR86,757). he Company monitors its K-factor requirements in relation to the RtC and reports the elevant factor amount and capital requirements on a quarterly basis. s at 31 st December 2023 the Company's RtC requirement emanated from K-CMH and K-COH accordance to the Company's business and activities.
+The Company was not in the position to place its missing historical data with projected values as per Articles 17(2) and 20(3) of the FR . s at 31st December 2023, the Company's capital usage for the RtC K-factor equirement amounted to EUR10,336.
+Additional information in relation to the Risk to lient requirement is disclosed in Section 4.1 - Risk to Client. he Company is exposed to Operational Risk associated with inadequate personnel, rocesses, systems, infrastructure or external events of the Company.
+The Company ssesses, monitors and mitigates its Operational risk exposure by having in place lequate measures, procedures and controls to be followed by its personnel. dditionally, the Company performs periodic checks on its IT infrastructure and ensures at security systems are in place and upgraded.